-The Clarivein procedure is performed in a vein specialists office and it does not require the administration of anesthesia.
-The vein treatment is performed through a IV and takes less than one hour time.
+The Clarivein procedure is performed in a vein specialist’s office and it does not require the administration of anesthesia.
+The vein treatment is performed through an IV and takes less than one hour time.
 A slim thin catheter is inserted into the abnormal vein to treat it.
 Ultrasound is used to precisely place the catheter and to guide the treatment.
-Research studies on Clarivein report up to 74% less pain compared to other varicose vein treatments and allows for rapid return to normal activities.
+Research studies on Clarivein report up to 74% less pain compared to other varicose vein treatments and allow for rapid return to normal activities.

 What Medication is Administered Through the Clarivein Device?

 There are 2 common medications that are delivered through the device during the treatment.
 Our vein specialist will determine which of the 2 medications is better suited for your situation.
-Both of these medications are FDA approved for treatment of leg vein disease.
-These medications are referred to as sclerosants and they are manufactures by pharmaceutical companies for vein treatments.
+Both of these medications are FDA-approved for the treatment of leg vein disease.
+These medications are referred to as sclerosants and are manufactures by pharmaceutical companies for vein treatments.
 One of the medications is called Polidocanol and the other is called Sotradecol.

 How Do I Find Out if I Am a Candidate For The Clarivein Procedure?

 Contact Austin Vein Specialists for a no-obligation consultation with our physician.
 Dr. Gotvald will examine your leg and likely recommend a vein ultrasound to assess your varicose veins further.
 If your vein anatomy makes the Clarivein treatment a good option for you, our physician will go over the procedure with you in detail.